watermelonwolverine/ddstyleconverter/README.md

 About
 =====

-This is a prototype of a programs that allows you to change the style of DungeonDraft maps with the help of conversion files.
+This is a prototype of a program that allows you to change the style of DungeonDraft maps with the help of conversion files.

-Conversion files are a sort of look-up map which tell the program how to conversion should be done.
+A conversion file is a sort of look-up map which tell the program how to conversion should be done.
 For more information about creating conversion maps see "How to create conversion maps"

 You can convert: materials to other materials, objects to other materials and so on.